xuankimtran/docs-1/pages/katalon-studio/docs/keyboard-shortcuts.md

 description:
 ---

 Katalon Studio has keyboard shortcuts for common actions, including file management, editing, running, and debugging.
-Using these shortcuts enables more efficient testing experience.
+Using shortcuts for your most common actions can significantly increase your productivity.

-This reference lists out common keyboard shortcuts and their actions in Katalon Studio.
+This reference lists out default keyboard shortcuts and their actions in Katalon Studio.

 > **Notes**:
 >